London Overground: Announcements and launch

 On 20 February 2006, the DfT announced that TfL would take over management of services then provided by Silverlink Metro.
 Tenders were invited to operate the service under the provisional name of the North London Railway.
+Four bidders were shortlisted – Govia, MTR/Laing Rail, National Express and NedRail.
+In August 2006, a contract worth £223 million was signed with rolling stock manufacturer Bombardier for new trains, with an initial batch of 152 individual cars to be delivered from September 2008, as well as options to purchase additional cars.
-On 5 September 2006, London Overground branding was announced, and it was confirmed that the extended East London line would be included.

-On 25 June 2007 a statutory instrument was laid before parliament to exclude the ex-Silverlink metro lines from the franchising process which enabled them to be operated as a concession.
+On 5 September 2006, TfL announced that the extended East London line would be included, and the operation would be branded as London Overground.
+In June 2007, TfL announced that London Overground Rail Operations (a joint venture of Laing Rail and MTR Corporation) had been awarded the contract, with TfL promising "more staff, new trains, a vastly upgraded service, and refurbished and new stations" when they took over in November 2007.
+On 25 June 2007, a statutory instrument was laid before parliament to exclude the ex-Silverlink metro lines from the franchising process, which enabled them to be operated as a concession.

-On 11 November 2007, TfL took over the North London Railway routes from Silverlink Metro.
+On 11 November 2007, TfL took over suburban services previously operated by Silverlink Metro.
 The following day there was an official launch ceremony at Hampstead Heath station with the Mayor of London, Ken Livingstone; there was also a later media event on the bay platform at Willesden Junction.
 The launch was accompanied by a marketing campaign entitled "London's new train set", with posters and leaflets carrying an image of model railway packaging containing new Overground trains, tracks and staff.

-At the launch, TfL undertook to revamp the routes by improving service frequencies and station facilities, staffing all stations, introducing new rolling stock and allowing Oyster pay as you go throughout the network from the outset.
+TfL undertook to revamp the routes by improving service frequencies and station facilities, staffing all stations, introducing new rolling stock and allowing Oyster pay as you go throughout the network from the outset.

 After the takeover, all stations were "deep-cleaned", and Silverlink branding removed.
 Station signage was replaced with Overground-branded signs using TfL's corporate New Johnston typeface.
+In July 2009, the first of the new Class 378 trains entered service.

-On 15 April 2009 the North London line trains at Stratford moved to new high-level platforms 1 and 2 from low-level platforms 1 and 2, which were needed for the Docklands Light Railway's Stratford International service.
+On 15 April 2009, the North London line trains at Stratford moved to new high-level platforms 1 and 2 from low-level platforms 1 and 2, which were needed to allow the construction of an extension of the Docklands Light Railway to Stratford International.
 The new platforms 1 and 2 are an island platform with step-free access to platform 12 and subway links to platforms 3–11.
 On 27 September 2009, Imperial Wharf station opened on the West London line, between West Brompton and Clapham Junction.